spidernet-io/spiderpool/docs/usage/install.md

 It is **not recommended to use this mode directly**, because the Spiderpool requires the TLS certificates provided by cert-manager, while the cert-manager requires the IP address provided by Spiderpool (cycle reference).

-Therefore, if possible, you must first [deploy cert-manager](https://cert-manager.io/docs/installation/) using other IPAM CNI in the cluster, and then deploy Spiderpool.
+Therefore, if possible, you must first [deploy cert-manager](https://cert-manager.io/docs/installation/) using other IPAM CNI in the Kubernetes cluster, and then deploy Spiderpool.

 ```bash
 helm install spiderpool spiderpool/spiderpool --namespace kube-system \